 As you can see by the map above Matt is VERY close to the finish line!
 He’ll likely cross the finish line in the next few hours!
 Crossing the Chesapeake Bay Bridge Tunnel will mark the end of his challenge and his successful circumnavigation of the Americas!

-He has already had a rendezvous with photographer Mark Duehmig’s boat who was able to pass him some sandwiches and snap these pictures:
+He has already had a rendezvous with photographer Mark Duehmig’s boat who was able to pass him some sandwiches.

 The crew of Godspeed are pleased to announce a U.S. $21,000 matching grant for all donations made to Matt’s Challenge for CRAB, until May 31, 2012.